 The Puzzle of Strengths, Part 1: The Puzzle of Unique Strengths

-A jigsaw puzzle is set of numerous interlocking pieces which are assembled together to produce a complete picture, often of nature, landscapes, or a recognizable piece of art.
+A jigsaw puzzle is a set of numerous interlocking pieces that are assembled together to produce a complete picture, often of nature, landscapes, or a recognizable piece of art.
 Each piece of the puzzle is unique.
 When fit together, each piece contributes to the entire puzzle.